bouk/dark-mode-notify/README.md

 ## Background agent

-To keep this program running in the background, compile the binary to somewhere and create the following file at `~/Library/LaunchAgents/ke.bou.dark-mode-notify.plist`
+To keep this program running in the background, compile the binary to somewhere and create the following file at `~/Library/LaunchAgents/ke.bou.dark-mode-notify.plist`.
+Don't forget to replace the arguments and the path to the logs (which comes in handy for debugging)

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>